10 Best Tours on Oʻahu, Hawaiʻi

 Waikīkī is the best place on Oʻahu to learn how to surf, and it’s always where I take first-time visitors because the waves in Waikīkī are relatively harmless for beginners.

-Generally speaking, 2-3 ft. waves are a perfect size to learn on, but if it’s your first time, I would not recommend going out on your own.
+Generally speaking, 2-3 ft.
+(1 m) waves are a perfect size to learn on, but if it’s your first time, I would not recommend going out on your own.
 Instead, I recommend learning from one of the full-time instructors in Waikīkī.

 All things considered, book either of the first two options if you’d like to learn in Waikīkī, or check out the third option if you’re interested in learning at a much more local beginner surf break on the North Shore.